Your guide to Tuesday's LCS games: Can Yankees, Cubs overcome LCS holes?

 One key stat to know: It is not breaking news that Jose Altuve is very good, but what makes him so great is that there is really no way to consistently get him out.
 There are no holes in his strike zone.
 If you break the zone into nine grids, Altuve is hitting .350 or better in six of them.
 That is why he is almost unstoppable.

 The matchup that matters most: No surprise here, it involves Altuve.
 Not many pitchers have good numbers against Altuve.
 Gray is no different.
 In his career, Altuve is 11-for-30 vs. Gray.
-That's a .367 average, which is 51 points higher than Altuve's career regular season average of .316.
+That's a .367 average, which is 51 points higher than Altuve's career regular-season average of .316.

 The prediction: The Yankees will take Game 4 and even the series.
 One added bonus of the Yankees' Game 3 blowout was that Joe Girardi did not need to use his bullpen.
 That means if Gray falters, the Yankees' manager will have Chad Green, David Robertson and Aroldis Chapman ready to go.

-NLCS Game 3: Cubs at Dodgers (Dodgers lead 2-0)
+NLCS Game 3: Dodgers at Cubs (Dodgers lead 2-0)

 The most important thing of the day: In the first two games, the Dodgers have drawn 13 walks while striking out 12 times.
 The Cubs have two walks and 21 strikeouts.
 Given that the Dodgers' bullpen hasn't allowed a hit in eight innings, the Cubs probably need to find a way to get to Darvish.

 The stakes: This is a chance for Darvish to put his stamp on a big game for the first time in his career.
 As he heads into free agency, that's a concern for the teams looking to potentially give him $100 million: Is this a guy you want starting the first game of a postseason series?
 Is he more comfortable not being the headliner on a rotation?
-After serving up four home runs in a playoff start last year for Texas, Darvish had a solid outing against the Diamondbacks in the Division Series, but Dodgers manager Dave Roberts also pulled him at the first sign of trouble in the sixth inning after just 74 pitches.
+After serving up four home runs in a playoff start last year for Texas, Darvish had a solid outing against the Diamondbacks in the division series, but Dodgers manager Dave Roberts also pulled him at the first sign of trouble in the sixth inning after just 74 pitches.
 If he pitches well and hands the ball to the bullpen with a lead, the Dodgers can all but start printing those World Series tickets.

 If the Dodgers win: Can you say sweep?
 The Cubs certainly looked gassed in the first two games at Dodger Stadium.
 They had a much tougher regular season than expected, fighting for the division title up to the final week.
 The final two games of the series against the Nationals stretched the pitching staff, and the bats have struggled.
 Mostly, however, the Dodgers played good baseball, and their bullpen is running on all cylinders right now.